-- 1. Once a first ratio has been calculated, the monitor suggests to make a finer calibration. - 2.
-Select the item " Fine Calibration Yes " using the arrows (buttons 8 and 9) then validate (button 10). - 3.
-Input the planed drilling speed (approximate), then the rate/ha.

-- 4. The motor is ready to turn again.
+- 1. Select the item " Fine Calibration Yes " using the arrows (buttons 8 and 9) then validate (button 10). - 2.
+Input the planed drilling speed (approximate), then the rate/ha. - 4.
+The motor is ready to turn again.
 Note the rotational speed written on the monitor.

-For good results on the field, this speed must be greater than 15rpm, but lower than 80rpm.
-If not: - If the frequency is too low, close the opening/ use another rotor, and start the calibration again from the start. - If the frequency is too high, increase the opening/ use another rotor, and start the calibration again from the start. - 5.
+For good results on the field, this speed must be greater than 100pls/sec, but lower than 1500pls/min.

+If the frequency is too low, close the opening/ use another rotor, and start the calibration again from the start.

+- If the frequency is too high, increase the opening/ use another rotor, and start the calibration again from the start. - 5.
 Place the bucket under the hopper, and use the cal button to start the metering rotation and stop it. - 6.
 Weigh the collected product. - 7.
-Validate the step on the monitor, and input the weight. - 8.
+Validate the step on the monitor.
+The monitor suggests at this time the predicted weight, according to the first calibration. - 8.
+Input the real weight found at calibration. - 9.
 The monitor calculates and displays the real rate/ha, and automatically adjusts the calibration ratio to compensate for any difference from the gross calibration.